8th Grade History

 - The main benefit of using Chromebooks in a 1:1 student to computer ratio is that the students will be able to move through each unit of study at their own pace.
 The goal for each student, is to show mastery of the material.
 Each student will move at different pace, but a minimum pace will be determined by Mr. Rabago.
 All assignments will have due dates and quizzes and tests will be given on specific dates.

 - Grades will be determined on the mastery of the content through the completion of various forms of assessment, overall quality of the work, and quiz and test scores.
 The student has to be willing to participate in all classroom activities, discussions, group projects, etc.

 - In order to succeed in this course, each student needs to be able to show the willingness to learn how to use the technology (keyboarding, computer skills, Web 2.0 tools, etc.) in order to produce assignments that show mastery of the course material.

 - Students are expected to stay on task.
-While students will move through some of the material at their own pace, their task is take advantage of their time in class, with their chromebook, to complete as much work as possible.
+While students will move through some of the material at their own pace, their task is to take advantage of their time in class, with their chromebook, to complete as much work as possible.
 Eventually, it will be the responsibility of the student to complete any unfinished work at home.

-- It is the responsibility of the students to meet due dates for all assignments, group projects, quizzes, tests, etc., in order to receive full credit.
+- It is the responsibility of the students to meet due dates for all assignments, group projects, quizzes, tests, etc. in order to receive full credit.

 - It is the student’s responsibility to communicate with Mr. Rabago to turn-in late assignments and ask for help if they have any questions.

-- It is the student’s responsibility take advantage of in-class make up days for tests and quizzes.
+- It is the student’s responsibility to take advantage of in-class make up days for tests and quizzes.